jnozzi/cocoadev.com/markdown/NSMutableDataProblems.md

 I tried the  first suggestion , but still have the same results....

-here is the General/NSLog output before and after the replaceBytesWith command....
+here is the NSLog output before and after the replaceBytesWith command....

 44564456 4944454f 2d564d47 0000020d